 Prerequisites

-- TestDriver API Key: Obtain your API key from TestDriver and store it as a GitHub secret (for example,
+- Add API key to secrets: Obtain your API key from TestDriver and store it as a CI/CD secret as

 TD_API_KEY